 Arlington officer fatally shoots man trying to flee traffic stop

-Officers stopped a Chevrolet SUV about 1:45 p.m.
-Saturday in the 2800 block of South Bowen Road for an expired registration sticker, said Lt.
-Christopher Cook, Arlington police spokesman.
+Two officers pulled over a Chevrolet SUV around 1:45 p.m. on Saturday in the 2800 block of South Bowen Road for an expired registration sticker, according to Lt.
+Christopher Cook, a spokesman for the Arlington Police Department.

-The female officer was speaking with the driver while the male officer was on the passenger side of the vehicle, Cook said.
-The female officer went back to the patrol car to access the patrol car’s mobile computer and get information about the vehicle and the driver, Cook said.
+One of the officers, a female, spoke with the driver while a male officer was on the passenger side of the vehicle.
+The female officer went to the patrol car to use a computer to get information about the vehicle and the driver, according to Cook.

-The driver complied at first but about 10 minutes after the stop, the driver began to roll both windows up and start the vehicle, according to police.
-The male officer reached inside the passenger window with his left arm and began to give verbal commands as the window continued rolling up, police stated in a news release.
+The male officer stuck his left arm inside the passenger window and started to give verbal commands as the window continued rolling up, police stated in a news release.

-The officer fell from the SUV and landed on the pavement as the SUV continued driving eastbound on California Lane.
-The initial officer began to check the welfare of the officer who was on the ground, police said.
+The officer fell from the SUV and landed on the pavement, while the SUV continued driving east on California Lane.